 Xmas is just around the corner and we’re celebrating by giving away lots of prizes to put together for a classic Kiwi adventure experience.
 A total of 28 winners are drawn over the next 2 weeks, and all you need to get into the draw is to share this campaign with your friends!

-Register for the campaign (so we know who to give the prize to) and share the personalised link we give you...Read More
+Register for the campaign (so we know who to give the prize to) and share the personalised link we give you with your friends.
+For every person that clicks your link and registers for this campaign, you get a ticket into the...Read More

 RWC New Zealand